Updated: March 14th, 2021

 Being advised to use the ramp feature was a big help, and one of the reasons my treatment has been a success.
 When the machine starts off at the low pressure, you’ll barely notice it.
 Once you fall asleep, the machine increases to the recommended pressure.
 This way, you’re asleep before you would normally notice the pressure.

-Most of the CPAP machines that we sell at CPAP.com have the ramp feature, and it’s becoming more and more common in the marketplace today.
+Most of the CPAP machines available have the ramp feature, and it’s becoming more and more common in the marketplace today.

 Consider the Smart Data Recording Features